cboudria/lyften.com/source/projects/mediasort/_doc/image-processing.md

 template: documentation.twig::content_inner
 chapter: 5
 ---
-MeidaSort makes use of the [Imagine Image](https://packagist.org/packages/imagine/imagine) library for all image processing.
-Out of the box, the following image processing patterns/directives will be recognized when defining MeidaSort styles:
+MediaSort makes use of the [Imagine Image](https://packagist.org/packages/imagine/imagine) library for all image processing.
+Out of the box, the following image processing patterns/directives will be recognized when defining MediaSort styles:

 * **width**: A style that defines a width only (landscape).
 Height will be automagically selected to preserve aspect ratio.
 This works well for resizing images for display on mobile devices, etc.